Yusuf-96/django-monorepo-microservice/README.md

 Dependencies:
 The projects utilize the Django web framework, providing a robust foundation for web application development.
 Additional dependencies and third-party packages can be included based on specific project requirements.

+#installing the the dependence
+pip install -r requirements.txt

+Contributing:
+Contributions to enhance and expand the project are welcome.
+Follow best practices and guidelines outlined in the project's documentation.